Overdjoker048/WizardCLI/README.md

 ## Description

-PyCLI is a command-line utility that provides a powerful framework for creating interactive CLI applications.
+WizzardCLI is a command-line utility that provides a powerful framework for creating interactive CLI applications.
 It features:

 - Progressive text display with customizable animation speed
 - Colored text output support (RGB and HEX)